 - proof you’re registered as self-employed with HMRC.

-If you don’t show enough evidence, the assessor may decide that you are not gainfully self-employed.
+If you don’t show enough evidence, the assessor might decide that you’re not gainfully self-employed.

 This means you’ll need to look for and be available for other work while you’re getting Universal Credit.